IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 $$

 where $$\text{softplus}^{-1}(x) = \ln(\text{exp}(x) - 1)$$.
 The end result is
-that we can think of a mean and a standard deviation as our prior assumptions about the number of sessions.
+that we can think of a mean and a standard deviation for the situation at hand, and it would be enough to complete the model.

+To recapitulate, the number of sessions is modeled according to Equation 1 where the location and scale parameters are given by Equation 2 and 3, respectively, with the priors set as in Equations 4–7 and the two hyperparameters set based on prior expectations for the mean and standard deviation according to Equation 8 and 9, respectively.

 # Conclusion